DigestYourFinances

 So the question is Should you use your 401k as a down payment to your house?

 The answer is It Depends.
 It depends entirely on your situation and financial goals.
-Looking at the advantages and disadvantages that come with taking out of your retirements can help you make an informed decision.
+Looking at the advantages and disadvantages that come with taking out of your retirement can help you make an informed decision.